sazidnur/waer-os-3-article/README.md

 </p>
 </br>

-That means many of the dependencies you already use with Jetpack Compose don't change when targeting Wear OS.
-For example, the UI, Runtime, Compiler, and Animation dependencies will remain the same.
-However, you will need to use the proper Wear OS Material, Navigation, and Foundation libraries which are different from the libraries you have used before in your mobile app.
+As a result, many of the Jetpack Compose dependencies remain the same while targeting Wear OS.
+The UI, Runtime, Compiler, and Animation dependencies, for example, will not change.
+However, you will need to use the Wear OS Material, Navigation, and Foundation libraries, which are different from the libraries you used in your mobile app previously.

 </br>